Acupuncture Therapy at Active Health

 - Your condition is temporary or sporadic, and can not be alleviated by over the counter medications.

-- You have addiction issues and cannot take certain medications.
+- You have medical issues and cannot take certain medications.

 - You have allergies or intolerance to prescribed treatment.